craftercms/docs/source/reference/modules/studio.rst

 |

-The following properties allows you to configure the search connection pool max values for total connections and connections per route:
+The following properties allow you to configure the search connection pool max values for total connections and connections per route:

 .. version_tag::
     :label: Since